kelsayed/ble-ocf-bridge/ReadMe.md

 When operated with these JSON files, all OCF devices are considered already provisioned and owned.
 This is not a limitation as any other OCF provisioning model can be supported by simply changing the security/provisioning json files.
 Interested readers should consult Iotivity wiki guide on [provisioning](https://wiki.iotivity.org/provisioning) and the [presentation](https://openconnectivity.org/wp-content/uploads/2018/06/4.-Security-Introduction-Architecture.pdf) by Nathan Heldt-Sheller on OCF security.

-To run the examples, the first thing we need to do is setup the security and provisioning credentials.
+To run the helper programs, the first thing we need to do is setup the security and provisioning credentials.
 Iotivity-node stores security-related information for a given script in a pre-defined directory.
 It does so by creating a directory `${HOME}/.iotivity-node`.
 Thereunder, it creates directories whose name is the sha256 checksum of the absolute path of the given node.js script and the security credential file is named `oic_svr_db.dat`.
 To facilitate this job, we provide a shell script that can be used to automate this job in the acl folder called`setup_sec_json.bash`.

 Below we show how to setup the security credentials for ble-ocf-bridge.
 First, make sure that  `setup_sec_json.bash`has execute permission.
 If not do a `chmod 755 setup_sec_json.bash`.

 1. In the package root directory where ble-ocf-bridge.js is found, issue the following command:

     `acl/setup_sec_json.bash  ble-ocf-bridge.js  acl/working-server.json`</br>
-    `acl/setup_sec_json.bash  rd-server.js  acl/rd-server.json`</br>

 2. cd js and issue the following commands and repeat for the remaining clients that you want to test with.
-We mainly demonstrate with `client-arg.observe.js`  and `client.get.coaps.js`</br>
+We mainly use the `rd-server.js` and `client-arg.observe.js`  </br>

- (**Update get client info**).
+   a-  `acl/setup_sec_json.bash  rd-server.js  acl/rd-server.json`</br>

-   a-  `../acl/setup_sec_json.bash  client-arg.observe.js  ../acl/working-client.json`
+   b-  `../acl/setup_sec_json.bash  client-arg.observe.js  ../acl/working-client.json`

-   b-  `../acl/setup_sec_json.bash  client.get.coaps.js  ../acl/working-client2.json`

 You will now be ready to move to the next step.